Use Rolling Updates

 By default, redeployment is done using the stop-start method which will first stop all existing containers before starting new containers with the new distribution.
 This is the most reliable option because it avoids potential backward-compatibility problems such as two different versions communicating with the same database.

 However, the downside of the start-stop method is a downtime period.
 When redeploying a backward-compatible distribution, such a downtime period can be avoided by using the rolling update method instead of start-stop.
-A rolling update will start a new container, waits until it is ready, then stop an old container.
+A rolling update will start a new container, waits until it is ready to serve traffic, then stop an old container.
 This process is repeated until all old containers have been removed.

 - Make sure that the new, to-be-deployed, distribution is backward-compatible with the old, currently deployed, distribution.